5 Herbs to Buy at The Nursery Instead of Starting From Seed

 2) Rosemary

-You will save so much money growing your own rosemary.
-One bundle at the grocery store can cost you up to $4.00 but if you purchase this plant once, you can have it for years.
+Rosemary is so rewarding for beginner herb gardeners.
+Actually, it is still rewarding for me after many years of gardening.
+You will save so much money growing your own rosemary!
+For example, one bundle at the grocery store can cost you up to $4.00, but if you purchase this plant once, you can have it for years.
 We have three rosemary bushes in our front yard that have already been there for the last five years.

 Rosemary is another example of a drought tolerant, perennial herb—although mine acts like an evergreen here in Southern California.
 Rosemary will tolerate more clay-like soil or poorer quality soil.
 It can be dried and made into barbecue rubs, seasonings, crackers, foccacia, and more!

-Rosemary is also easy to propogate from cuttings so that you can create free plants from your original plant!
-I show you my method for propagating in: How to Propagate Plants from Cuttings.
+Rosemary is also easy to propagate from cuttings so that you can create free plants from your original plant!

 3) Bay (laurus nobilus)